GV and GW invariants via the enhanced movable cone: Introduction

 Given $\upbeta \in \Achow_1(\scrX)$, Katz defines an associated Gopakumar--Vafa (GV) invariant \cite{KatzGV}

 which we recall in Subsection~\ref{GV section} below.
 It is an important invariant of flopping contractions, with close connections to other known invariants \cite{DW1, TodaGV}.

 Our first result determines those $\upbeta$ for which $n_{\upbeta} \neq 0$.
 The description is direct and combinatorial, encoded in the associated finite hyperplane arrangement $\scrH_\scrI$ of Iyama and the second author \cite{IyamaWemyssTits}.
-It turns out that this arrangement is the movable cone, and thus the GV invariants are to first approximation encoded by the walls of this cone.
+The chambers in $\scrH_\scrI$ are precisely the ample cones of the different birational models, and so we can identify $\scrH_\scrI$ with the movable cone.
+It turns out that the GV invariants are to first approximation encoded by the walls of this cone.
 There is however a slight catch: \emph{combinatorially} the walls carry multiplicities, and this data is not part of the definition of the movable cone.
 This multiplicity, which is new information (see Remark~\ref{rem: movable via alg geom}), turns out to be the key to determining whether $n_\upbeta\neq 0$.

 As is standard, and recalled in Subsection~\ref{sec: Dynkin recap}, slicing $\scrX \to \Spec \scrR$ by a generic hyperplane section gives rise to a partial crepant resolution of an ADE surface singularity.
 From this slicing we thus obtain the Dynkin diagram $\Delta$ of the ADE surface singularity, together with a subset $\scrI$ of nodes: the full minimal resolution dominates the partial resolution, and $\scrI$ are the curves which are contracted by this morphism.